Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

-Your caregiver will examine you and ask about your symptoms and other health conditions.
-He will do a manual tender point exam and press on specific sites or points in your body.
-Increased pain in most of these spots means a positive tender point exam.
-There are no specific lab tests to diagnose fibromyalgia.
-Blood and urine tests, a spinal tap, or sleep studies may be done to rule out other causes of pain.
+Your healthcare provider will ask about your symptoms and other health conditions.
+He or she will press on points in your body to check for pain.
+No specific lab tests can diagnose fibromyalgia.
+Blood and urine tests, a spinal tap, or sleep studies may be done to rule out other causes of your symptoms.

 How is fibromyalgia treated?

-Fibromyalgia can be treated but not cured.
-The following can help you manage your pain and other symptoms:
+Fibromyalgia can be managed but not cured.
+The following can help you manage your symptoms:

-- Keep a pain diary: Record your symptoms and what activity caused them.
+- Keep a pain diary.
+Include your symptoms and what activity caused them.
 This may also help you track pain cycles and show a pattern to your symptoms.

-- Exercise: Ask your caregiver about the best exercise plan for you.
-Exercise and other strength-training activities may decrease pain and sleep problems.
+- Exercise as directed.
+Ask your healthcare provider about the best exercise plan for you.
+Aerobic exercise, such as walking, and strength-training activities may decrease pain and sleep problems.
 Exercise such as yoga or tai chi can also help with sleep problems.

-- Set good sleep habits: Do not nap during the day.
+- Set a sleep schedule.
+Do not nap during the day.
 Go to bed at the same time each night.
 Make sure your bedroom is dark, quiet, and comfortable.
-Do not stay in bed if you cannot sleep.
-Get up and do something relaxing until you are sleepy.
 Do not drink caffeine or alcohol right before you go to bed.
 These can make it difficult for you to sleep.
 Limit other liquids to help decrease your need to urinate in the night.